-Goof public transportation improves the running scene in D.C.
-The metro runs all over the city except into Georgetown.
-It also goes into Maryland and Virginia.
-This makes it easier to start a run in one place and end up in another.
+Good public transportation helps the running scene in D.C.
+The metro runs all over the city except and into Maryland and Virginia.
 Washington also has a growing bike share program and an expanding network of bike lanes on its unusually wide streets.
 Note: runners should be aware of Washington’s famously hot and humid summers.